ConceptTeam/Concept/README.md

 - CMake 3.25
 - C++14

-For Qt Creator, just need to open the project in Qt Creator and build the project clicking on the build button.
+For Qt Creator, you just need to open the project in Qt Creator and build the project clicking on the build button.
 For the first build, it may took a while to download and build all the dependencies.
-To build the project, use the following commands.

 # Members